mainkoon81/ooo-Bayesian-Introduction/README.md

    - B-LM helps optimize the LOSS function.
      - What we want in the end is `P(y|X,Data)` where `Data = c{(x_1, y_1),...(x_n, y_n)}`
      - Replace `x_i` with `φ(x_i) = c{φ_1(x_1),...φ_n(x_1)}` for non-linearity in X.

-     - Compute MLE
+   - B-LM computation(find the parameter of the LM)
-     - Compute MAP
+     - For Posterior, Compute MAP
-     - Compute the Evidence
+       - For Prior, Compute MLE, using likelihood?
+       - maximize `likelihood x Prior`
+     - For Evidence....

    - then **take advantage of having access to the full posterior distribution**: we can either obtain a point estimator from this distribution (e.g. posterior mean, posterior median, ...) or conduct the same analysis using this estimate...now we can say **`Uncertainty`**.
    - Check the goodness of fit of the estimated model based on the predictive residuals.
 It is possible to conduct the same type of diagnose analysis of Frequentist's LM.

  - __Posterior Computation:__
    - When we want to get the model parameter, the Evidence is always a trouble.
-There is a way to avoid computing the **Evidence**.
+There is a way to avoid `computing the **Evidence**`.
 (But if we knew the Evidence, we would be able to generate samples?)
 This is **MAP**.
 But the problem is that we cannot use its result as a prior for the next step.
      - Below is MAP for LM parameter vector `w`.
      - The result says it's the traditional **MLE** value + `L2 regularization` term (because of the prior) that fix overfitting.
      - But it still does not have any representation of **Uncertainty**!
 <img src="https://user-images.githubusercontent.com/31917400/66239444-ca79d680-e6f1-11e9-8e3d-c8d009647fac.jpg"/>

-   - There is another way to avoid computing the **Evidence** - Use Conjugate prior.
+   - There is another way to avoid `computing the **Evidence**` - Use Conjugate prior.
      - Conjugate `Prior` as a member of certain family distributions, is conjugate to a `likelihood` if the resulting posterior is also the member of the same family.
        - `Beta prior` is conjugate to Bernoulli likelihood.
        - `Gaussian prior` is conjugate to Gaussian likelihood.